dperelman/factorio-supply-challenge-plus/README.md

 2. Related: possibly treat it as a "directed start": i.e., don't end the game after all challenges are satisfied.
 3. Allow some customization of the challenges.
 Maybe through a mod setting?
+4. Autosave when clicking "Next Level" so you can load and wait longer?
+   Might need to make next level take two clicks for that to work as otherwise wouldn't it load and immediately process the next level event?

 This is currently an early work-in-progress.
 Create an issue (or a pull request) if you have an idea for a feature it should have.